solo-system/solo-system.github.io/home.md

 and licensed openly.

-Consideration should be given to data storage back in the office, and a plan for analysis of bulk data is recommended.
-The Solo produces a lot of audio data.

 The basic SOLO system is straightforward to construct, and inexpensive compared to comparable commercial systems.
 The SOLO basic costs around 80 UKP; 120 UKP with waterproofing and some luxuries.
 Upgrading